PScherling/GPMP/Docs/INSTALLATION.md

 ### 2. Prerequisites Installation

-Open PowerShell with administrative rights and go into the this directory.
+Open PowerShell with administrative rights and go into the directory where you extracted the zipped files.

 ```powershell
 cd "D:\Temp\GPO-Portal\GpoPortal-dev-RC-2-v0.0.7\tools"